adswa/multimatch_gaze/docs/source/overview.rst

 -  **Step 5: Similarity calculation**

-        Five measures of scanpath similarity are computed on the aligned scanpaths.
+        Five measures of scan path similarity are computed on the aligned scan paths.
 This is done by performing simple vector arithmetic on all aligned saccade pairs, taking the median of the results and normalizing it.
-As a result, all five measures are in range [0, 1] with higher values indicating higher similarity between scanpaths on the given dimension.
+As a result, all five measures are in range [0, 1] with higher values indicating higher similarity between scan paths on the given dimension.